CONCEPT CELLS = GRANDMOTHER CELLS

 THEY REALIZED THAT THEIR ENTIRE PROPAGANDA USING MORAN CERF EXPERIMENT TO PROMOTE CONCEPT CELLS IDEA IS USELESS AND ASKED ASIM TO PRESS

-8:26 PM Asim Roy: Unless you can explain, using your theory, why Moran Cerf experiments worked, it is a meaningless discussion.
+17, 2011 at 8:26 PM Asim Roy: Unless you can explain, using your theory, why Moran Cerf experiments worked, it is a meaningless discussion.

 THE NED TOPIC MADE NO SENSE AT THIS POINT, THE PROBLEM WAS MORAN CERF EXPERIMENT OTHERS FOUND CRISTOF KOCH COMMENTS TOO STRONG